PSO Purposes

 Spiritual

-We believe that Jesus Christ, God's only Son, came to earth to pay our sin debt by dying on the cross so that we could have eternal life (heaven).
+We believe that Jesus Christ, God's only Son, came to earth to pay our sin debt by dying on the cross so that we could have eternal life in heaven.
 Our sports programs are designed to share our faith in Christ.

 Emotional/Physical

-We want to provide a positive, fun learning environment that will be a positive physical and emotional experience for children.
-This positive experience will cause them to want to continue to be involved in this and other team sports.
+We strive to provide a positive, fun, learning environment that will be a physically and emotionally productive experience for children.
+Our hope is that by being part of an organized sport in a Christ-centered environment, they will want to continue to be involved in PSO, and other team sports and healthy activities throughout their lifetime.

 Intellectual